lyarenei/jellyfin-plugin-listenbrainz/README.md

 As the LastFM plugin was migrated by [Jesse Ward](https://github.com/jesseward) from the original Emby repository, this plugin *cannot* be distributed with Jellyfin due to a missing compatible license.

+## Features
+- Track your listening history as you play the music
+- Push 'Now Playing' updates when you play something new
+- Support for optional MusicBrainz metadata
+  - This obviously requires relevant tags in the files
+  - Recording ID is fetched externally (from v1.1.x)

 ## About Listenbrainz

 ListenBrainz keeps tracks of what music you listen to and provides you with insights into your listening habits.
 Listenbrainz is completely open-source and publish their data as open data.